Ashwagandha and Your Heart: What the Research Says

 The Bottom Line

 It is not a heart medication.
 For established cardiovascular disease, pharmaceutical evidence-based treatment is primary.
-But as one component of a comprehensive cardiovascular risk management strategy that includes exercise, diet, and stress management, our certified organic ashwagandha has a stronger evidence base than most people realise.
+But as one component of a comprehensive lifestyle strategy that includes exercise, diet, and stress management, our certified organic ashwagandha has been traditionally used in Ayurvedic practices for centuries.

 Third-Party Tested • ACO Certified • Di Tao Sourced